Nominjin: Career

 In April 2016, two-time Grammy-winning composer Christopher Tin invited Nominjin to perform at Lincoln Center's David Geffen Hall as a soloist in 4 languages (Japanese, Chinese, Persian, and Sanskrit) with a 600-person choir and 300 person orchestra.
 New York concert reviewers again praised Nominjin for her passionate performance.
-The concert received a four-minute standing ovation.
+The audience reacted to the performance with the loudest and longest standing ovation the reviewer had ever heard at a concert.